2019 Whakaari / White Island eruption: Eruption

-The volcano erupted on 9 December 2019 at 14:11 NZDT (01:11 UTC).
+The volcano erupted on 9 December 2019 at 2:11 pm local time (01:11 UTC).
 The ash plume rose 12000 ft into the air.

-It was initially believed that there were about 100 tourists on or near to the island when the eruption took place; later, this figure was revised to 47 people who were on the island at the time.
+It was initially believed that there were about 100 tourists on or near the island when the eruption took place; later, this figure was revised to 47 people who were on the island at the time.
 Of these people, 38 were passengers on a shore excursion from the cruise ship Ovation of the Seas, which was on a 12-day voyage around New Zealand and had berthed at the Port of Tauranga that morning.

 Some visitors were waiting for vessels to take them off the island at the time of the eruption.
 Tour operators and these vessels rescued 23 people from the island before it was officially declared unsafe.
 A passenger on one of the boats stated that his vessel attempted to first outrun the ash cloud before many on the vessel noticed a crowd of people in need of help on the jetty.
 Those who were brought onto the boat were aided by the original passengers who used water bottles, jackets and other clothing, inhalers, and eye drops.